xerrf/Learning-React/basics/README.md

 export const baseDate = 10;
 ```
 You can either export as `default`, meaning that you will get that object when you import from that file without specifying anything else.
 Or, you can export individual objects or functions.
-Then, when you want to use them
+Then, when you want to use them,
 ```
 import Person from './Person.js';    // Note: the name is up to you since by default the whole object is exported. import prs from './Person.js';       // The name is how you will refer to it in this file.